Are your children trying to talk a lot? Do you plan to strengthen their stock of words with some new English words?

 1. Match The Words With Meanings

-One set with some colorful pictures, while the other with some new 9 letter words starting with the letter C, such as caballero, cabbaging, cabdriver, cabinmate, cabstands, cachaemia, cacoepist, and many more.
+One set with some colorful pictures, while the other with some new 9 letter words starting with the letter I, such as icehouses, icemakers, ichneumon, ichnology, iconicity, idealized, and many more.

-Then, you must teach your little companions how to read those cards and tell them the right way to match them with the correct words.
+Then, you must teach your cute companions how to read those scrabble cards and tell them the desired way to match them with the correct words.

-Furthermore, you must show your young kids how to do the matching activity and tell them to follow the steps you have demonstrated earlier.
+Furthermore, you must show your young companions how to do the matching activity and tell them to follow the steps you have demonstrated earlier.

 2. Name Game

 This is another common and interesting word-game.
-This game is a perfect way to teach your little kids several interesting and useful 9 letter words starting with the third letter C, along with explaining to them how to use those words perfectly.
-In this game, you have to say or ask a question and your child will respond with the correct answer.
+This game is a perfect way to teach your little kids several interesting and useful 9 letter words starting with the letter I, along with explaining to them how to use those words.
+In this, you have to say or ask a question and your child will respond with the correct answer.

-You can even play this game in the opposite direction.
-In that case, your little partner will become the questioner and you will have to respond with the right answer.
-Hence, through this name game, you can easily show your little friends some important 9 letter words starting with the letter C.
+You can even play this game by taking turns.
+In that case, your young partner will become the questioner and you will have to respond with the right answer.
+Hence, through this name game, you can easily show your little friends some important 9 letter words starting with the letter I.

 3. Fill In The Blanks

-Another incredibly easy and enjoyable educational activity is known as fill-in-the-blanks.
-Through this learning activity, you may show your kids some useful 9 letter words that start with C. ]
+Another notably easy and exciting educational activity is known as fill-in-the-blanks.
+Through this learning activity, you may show your kids some useful 9 letter words that start with I.

-Thus, with these interesting games you can teach your young kids some useful and new 9 letter words starting with C with ease.
-Also, for some other amazing ideas, just stay with us.
+Thus, with these interesting games you can easily teach your young kids some useful and new 9 letter words starting with I. Also, for some other amazing ideas, just follow us.